obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

    :nb_pos: 1
    :nb_prop: 3

-   None of these two segments reach the server.
+   None of these two segments reaches the server.
 Which of the graphs below correspond to a correct reaction of the TCP stack running on the client ?

    .. negative::